verarobsonart/verarobsonart.github.io/about.md

 <h3>How to engage</h3>

-<p>My art can be viewed on my website and purchased on <a href="https://bluethumb.com.au/vera-robson">Bluethumb</a>.
+<p>My art can be viewed on my website and some select works are on display and available for purchase at <a href="https://www.sthsthkingst.com/">SthSthKingSt Gallery</a> in Sydney.
 I am also available for commissions, artistic collaborations, and any other inquiries at <a href = "mailto:verarobsonart@gmail.com">verarobsonart@gmail.com</a>.</p>

 <p>Follow me on <a href="https://www.instagram.com/verarobsonart/">Instagram</a> for more artworks and recent updates.</p>